-Mr. Sim currently sits on the Board of Unimech Group Berhad as an Executive Director.
-He also sits on the Board of Eurospan Holdings Berhad, Hextar Industries Berhad and Seal Incorporated Berhad as an Independent Non-Executive Director.
+Mr. Chen currently sits on the Board of Trive Property Group Berhad, DGB Asia Berhad, XOX Technology Berhad and NetX Holdings Berhad as an Independent Non-Executive Director.

 He has no family relationship with any other Directors and/or major shareholder of the Company, nor any conflict of interest in any business arrangement involving the Company.